Variational Sparse Paired Autoencoders (vsPAIR) for Inverse Problems and Uncertainty Quantification: Methodology: vsPAIR Framework

+{ The core application of the vsPAIR framework that we explore is inverse problems.
+In alignment with \Cref{eq:fwdprocess}, we assume that observations, $y$ are statistically related to $x$ via the forward process:

+The vsPAIR encoding process can be represented as a graphical network with nodes corresponding to $x$, $y$, $z_x$ and $z_y$--see \Cref{fig:Bayesnet}.

+The paired structure assumes the factorization $p(x, y, z_x, z_y) = p(x)p(y \mid x) p(z_x \mid x) p(z_y \mid y)$ for the encoding process which implies following conditional independencies in the latent variables: $z_x$ is conditionally independent of $y$ given $x$ and $z_y$ is conditionally independent of $x$ given $y$.
+In the vsPAIR formulation, each latent variable is assigned a prior in alignment with the type of VAE used: $z_x$ is assigned a spike-and-slab prior, while $z_y$ is assigned a standard Gaussian prior.
+These priors enter the objective through the respective ELBO terms.
+The encoder distributions, $q_{\phi_x}(z_x \mid x)$ and $q_{\phi_y}(z_y \mid y)$ serve as variational approximations to the respective posteriors. }

-We now address options for training the latent mapping.
-The first design choice that must be made is whether the autoencoders are to be trained first, and then the latent map after, or if should training proceed all together.
-If trained independently, then the latent codes for $X$ do not depend on $Y$ and a conditional independence assumption is embedded into the architecture: $Z_x$ will be conditionally independent on $Y$ given $X$; $Z_y$ will be conditionally independent on $X$ given $Y$.
-Of course, this conditional independence is imposed by the model architecture and need not hold for the true {underlying} distribution.
+{ The first design choice that must be made is whether the autoencoders are to be trained first, and then the latent map after, or if training {should} proceed all together.
+If the autoencoders are trained independently, then each encoder learns network parameters from their respective inputs alone.
+In the case that they are trained jointly with the full objective, network parameters of each respective encoder may be influenced by the relationship between $x$ and $y$ and capture richer cross-variable dependencies that independent training cannot capture.
+The implications of this choice were investigated for the deterministic case in \cite{hart2025paired}, and empirically, coupled training of $M^\gets$ yielded better results.
+In either case, the graph is unchanged as each encoder only takes in $x$ or $y$ to generate $z_x$ or $z_y$ respectively.
+This independence is an architectural property assumed by the paired framework, not an assumption about the true data distribution.}

-On the other hand, when the encoders and latent map are trained jointly rather than independently, the model no longer enforces conditional independence between \( Z_x \) and \( Y \) (or \( Z_y \) and \( X \)), leading to a coupled latent representation that can capture richer cross-variable dependencies but at the cost of more complex theoretical analysis.
-The implications of this choice were extensively investigated for the deterministic case in \cite{hart2025paired}, and empirically, coupled training of $M^\gets$ yielded better results.